 - A cat/dog that is owned by a person or body that conducts a domestic animal business registered with Council.
 Where the cat/dog is used for breeding purposes in connection with that business.
 (Frankston City does not currently have any registered breeding establishments)

 - If a dog or a cat owner is a registered member and the dog or cat has a registered pedigree certificate the dog or cat is exempt from desexing - applicable organisations follow (proof is always required - membership card and pedigree certificate)

 Please Note: The two approved dog organisations that exempt dogs from desexing are Dogs Victoria and Greyhound Racing Victoria.

 These organisations are determined by the State Minister of Agriculture and have a code of ethics that requires responsible pet ownership.

 The Council participates in a 'desexing scheme' and can provide residents with a list of local veterinarians.
 In addition, Council has details of all Animal Welfare Organisations regarding their desexing service.

-Part of responsible pet ownership is to ensure animals recieve full vet care.
+Part of responsible pet ownership is to ensure animals receive full vet care.
 This includes ensuring pets are regularly wormed, including heart worm, flea treated and that immunisations are followed up with yearly boosters.

 After Hours Contact